-Les Clochetons.
+L’Alpin (formerly Les Clochetons).
 In the Manchet valley, access by bus or quite a long walk.

 Le Peau de Vache (formerly known as La Tanière).
 Access via the Bellevarde Express chair lift.
-Never crowded but check return journey before going!
+Never crowded but check return journey before going up!

 La Fruitière and La Folie Douce.
 Access via La Daille bubble lift.
 Choice of self-service or smart restaurant.
 Large terraces and live music every afternoon.